create a two-dimensional plot of functions

-You can specify thickness of the a plot as well.
+You can specify line thickness of the curve as well.

 Using various plot options

-The second argument opts can be used to add a variety of plot options that are used to customize the plot and axes labels, title, scaling, the look of a curve in terms of its thickness, color, style, and so on.
+Use the optional argument opts to add a variety of plot options that customize the plot and axes labels, title, scaling, the look of a curve in terms of its thickness, color, style, and so on.
 For details, see the Options section.

 Add a title and axes labels.